Shipping: Let's Get Started

 Please note that duties are only applied on shipments from one continent to another.
 If you are shipping within your own continent, you do not need to read this section!

 Customers get VERY UPSET when their artwork reaches Customs in their country and they receive a letter asking them to pay additional fees!

-As such, we ask our artists to ship their pieces Delivery Duty Paid, and allocate additional funds for this in their Shipping Prices.
+As such, we ask our artists to, where possible, ship their pieces Delivery Duty Paid, and allocate additional funds for this in their Shipping Prices.

 Filling in the paperwork necessary for international shipments may seem daunting at first, but stick to the following best practice guidelines when dispatching your artwork.
 If you are unsure of how to fulfil any of these requirements, get in touch with your preferred courier to clarify.

 - Send your artwork 'Delivery Duty Paid'.
 Any duties and taxes due on arrival will be billed back to your own account.
 You can research the duty and tax your artworks will be liable for on a country by country basis, as this can vary considerably.
 The charge will most likely be a percentage of the value of the contents.
 (Note that shipments between all EU countries are Duty Free and are also Duty Free into the USA on artworks up to $800.)
 This will ensure that your artwork will pass swiftly through customs and no hidden costs for your customers.

 - Make sure you have labelled your package correctly as an 'Original Artwork' and applied the correct harmonised commodity code (in the case of artworks being shipped to the UK from outside the EU, this will be 9701.10.0000 for the majority of works sold on Artfinder).

 - Attach any relevant labels, commercial invoice, or further documentation, so that it is clearly visible on the outside of your package.

 - Use a traceable method of shipment with a delivery date guarantee.
 This will enable you to track any delays in the arrival of your package, and make any follow-up enquiries easier to facilitate with your courier.